 While the solution is simple, it might not be necessarily easy: good construction document control.
 Before you can put that into place, however, it’s essential to understand the fundamentals.

 In our blog, we’ll define what it means to have a grip on construction document control and 10 practices that are essential to success.
-If you’re interested in a more in-depth discussion with experts on strategies relating to document control in construction, you can also watch our webinar: The Document Controller’s Guide to Managing Project Information.

 According to Consepsys, its purpose “is to enforce controlled processes and practices for the creation, review, modification, issuance, distribution and accessibility of documents.”
 Moreover, good document control “ensures that documentation available at official points of use within an organization is trusted by its users and contains up-to-date, reliable, checked and formally approved information.”